mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 document.getElementById('app').innerHTML = `<h1>${ sayHello() }</h1>`
 ```

-We can actually simplify this a little bit, a module can namely export multiple objects, but one of those can be set as the default:
+We can actually simplify ```sayHello.js``` a little bit, a module can namely export multiple objects, but one of those can be set as the default:

 ```javascript
 const sayHello = (name = 'Mark') => `Hello ${ name }`